What is Simpsons Paradox?

 - Men were inclined to apply for the easier departments, boosting their rates.

 To determine whether the selection process favors men, we need to assess the data at the departmental level and compare acceptance rates within each department.
-This method holds each department’s acceptance rate constant, allowing for valid comparisons.
+This method counters Simpson’s paradox by accounting for each department’s acceptance rate, allowing for valid comparisons.

 Let’s look at the data!
 There are 85 departments.
 The table shows the largest six.